Accepting participants without ADHD, ASD and/or Learning Disabilities for all studies.

 Funding: Simons Foundation (Award #: 724867)

 Description: This research study investigates a new method of identifying early symptoms of autism spectrum disorders, using a computerized assessment of motor imitation (CAMI).
 The CAMI method uses 2D and 3D motion-capture cameras to identify and quantify differences in imitation ability and speed.
-During the two half-day (4 hours) appointments, participants complete an IQ assessment, computer games assessing executive functions, movement activities assessing coordination and balance, and an imitation activity using 2D and 3D motion-capture cameras.
+During the two half-day (4 hours) appointments, participants complete a cognitive assessment, computer games assessing executive functions, movement activities assessing coordination and balance, and an imitation activity using 2D and 3D motion-capture cameras.

 Eligible Age Range: 6 years, 0 months through 40 years, 11 months

-Compensation: $50 per day and an IQ report
+Compensation: $50 per day

 For more information, please click here